What is Anosognosia?

 What is Anosognosia? http://en.wikipedia.org/wiki/Anosognosia Basically it is a denial of a disability, or an inability to see a problem that is obvious to everyone else.
 As a neurological impairment, it is common following brain injuries or disease.
 For instance, people with Alzheimer’s disease may display anosognosia and insist that they do not have a problem with dementia or lack of memory.
 Naturally, the family member or caregiver who has to deal with this problem can become frustrated.

 Similarly, the Dunning-Kruger effect is often seen as a form of anosognosia.
 Basically, it indicates that a person who is unskilled or incompetent may not have the mental tools available to understand his or her own incompetence.
 For example, a bad web designer may think his designs are great and he is a force to be reckoned with, despite protests from friends, family, and clients about the poor nature of the design and its lack of user-friendly content.
 The effect (named after its discoverers) references Darwin’s maxim that ignorance begets confidence.
 As part of the definition of the Dunning-Kruger effect, people tend to overestimate their own skill, fail to recognize the skill in others, and fail to see the depth of their incompetence.
-At capital processing network, it is common to find customers that are unaware that they aren't managing their accounts properly.
 If you have ever met an unfunny person who thinks he is hilarious, then you have probably run across this effect in real life.
 David Dunning, the discoverer of this effect, defines it as the “anosognosia of everyday life.”